pasupuletibhargavaroyal-gif/aboutme/README.md

 <td width="65%">

-🚀 Senior DevSecOps Engineer with 8+ years of experience in Cloud Infrastructure, Platform Engineering, DevSecOps, and Automation.
+🚀 Senior DevSecOps Engineer with 8+ years of experience in Cloud Infrastructure, Platform Engineering, DevOps, and Security Automation.

 ☁️ Multi-Cloud Architect specializing in Azure, AWS, and Google Cloud Platform.

-⚙️ Expert in Kubernetes, Terraform, Docker, GitLab, Azure DevOps, and Jenkins.
+⚙️ Expert in Kubernetes, Terraform, Docker, GitLab, Azure DevOps, Jenkins, and Infrastructure as Code.

-🔒 Passionate about DevSecOps, Security Automation, and Cloud-Native Platforms.
+🔒 Passionate about DevSecOps, Security Automation, Compliance, and Cloud-Native Platforms.

 🤖 Building AI-driven products that simplify software delivery and local commerce.

+🌍 Founder of Pipeline AI & One Local.

 </td>